axuno/MailMergeLib/README.md

 * HTML text may contain images from local hard disk, which will be automatically inserted as inline attachments.
 * For HTML text  ```MailMergeLib ``` can generate a plain text representation.
 * Attachment sources can be files, streams or strings.
 * The data source for email merge messages to a number of recipients and be any ```IEnumerable``` object as well as ```DataTable```s.
-The data source for single emails can be any of the following types: ```Dictionary<string,object>```, ```ExpandoObject```, ```DataRow```, any class instances or anonymous types.
-For class instances it's even allowed to use the name of parameter less methods.
+The data source for single emails can be any of the following types: ```Dictionary<string,object>```, ```ExpandoObject```, ```DataRow```, any class instance or anonymous types.
+For class instances it's even allowed to use the name of parameter less methods in placeholders.
-* Placeholders in the email can be formatted with any of the features known from string.Format by using [SmartFormat.NET](https://github.com/scottrippey/SmartFormat.NET/wiki).
-SmartFormat is a parser coming close to string.Format's speed, but bringing a lot of additional options like easy pluralization for many languages.
+* Placeholders in the email can be formatted much like the features known from `string.Format` by using [SmartFormat.NET](https://github.com/axuno/MailMergeLib/wiki).
+SmartFormat is a fast and lean string parser and formatter, bringing a lot of additional options like conditional output depending on input data.
-* Resulting emails are MimeMessages from [MimeKit](https://github.com/jstedfast/MimeKit), an outstanding tool for creating and parsing emails, covering all relevant MIME standards making sure that emails are not qualified as SPAM.
+* Resulting emails are MimeMessages from [MimeKit](https://github.com/jstedfast/MimeKit), an outstanding tool for creating and parsing emails, covering all relevant MIME standards.
 * Support for international email address format.

 ### Sending email messages